agrc/gis.utah.gov/sharing/index.md

 **[Click here]({% link sharing/sgid-index/index.md %}) to start sharing your hosted data with the SGID Index.**

-## SGID Open Data Hub
+## SGID Open Data Site
 {: .text-left}

 We use Esri's open data offering to maintain [SGID Open Data]({% link sgid/index.html %}#sgid-open-data-site) ([opendata.gis.utah.gov](https://opendata.gis.utah.gov)), a central list of ArcGIS Online and ArcGIS Enterprise Portal services.
 This is a great way to use your existing ArcGIS Online or Enterprise infrastructure to share your data with little additional work.
-We are happy to include any datasets in the SGID Open Data Hub that meet our [qualifications]({% link about/policy/sgid/index.md %}#sgid-open-data-qualifications).
+We are happy to include any datasets in the SGID Open Data site that meet our [qualifications]({% link about/policy/sgid/index.md %}#sgid-open-data-qualifications).

-**[Click here]({% link sharing/open-data/index.md %}) to start sharing your AGOL items with the SGID Open Data Hub.**
+**[Click here]({% link sharing/open-data/index.md %}) to start sharing your AGOL items with the SGID Open Data site.**

 ## Open SGID
 {: .text-left}